 In recognition of the significant threat climate change poses to society the UK Parliament has declared an environment and climate emergency.
 Many of our Local Authority partners have either declared or recognised an emergency, or have plans to significantly reduce carbon use by 2030.

-The Kent Downs AONB Partnership has drafted ambitious and challenging targets in its draft Management Plan 2020-2025 (due to be released for public consultation in May 2020):
+The Kent Downs National Landscape Partnership has drafted ambitious and challenging targets in its Management Plan 2021-2026.

 There are a number of nature-based approaches that could help to create a resilient environment in the face of climate change: